pachyderm/docs/content/latest/how-tos/project-operations/_index.md

 mermaid: true
 ---

 Projects are logical collections of related work (such as repos and pipelines).
-Each Pachyderm cluster ships with an initial project named `default`.
-PachCTL supports all Project operations, such as adding/removing team members, resources, etc. Pachyderm Console can be used to view and access Projects.
+Each MLDM cluster ships with an initial project named `default`.
+PachCTL supports all Project operations, such as adding/removing team members, resources, etc. MLDM Console can be used to view and access Projects.
 Pachyderm's integrations with JupyterLab, Seldon, S3 Gateway, and DeterminedAI also support projects.

 ## Benefits of Projects

-- **Logical Organization of DAGs**: Similar to a file system, you can organize your work  within a Pachyderm instance.
+- **Logical Organization of DAGs**: Similar to a file system, you can organize your work  within a MLDM instance.

 - **Standardizable**: Resources like repos can have the same name if they belong to different projects, making it easier to create and adhere to project templates in a collaborative environment.
 For example, `ProjectA.Repo1` and `ProjectB.Repo1`.